stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 the receiving end: without <i>`xsd:type`</i> attributes with type names, only base DOM objects are recognized and instantiated.

-Because C lacks OOP principles such as class inheritance and polymorphism, you will need to use the special [`void*` members](#toxsd9-12) to serialize data pointed to by a `void*` member.
+Because C lacks object-oriented programming concepts such as class inheritance and polymorphism, you should consider using [derived types in C and C++](#toxsd9-1-1).

+An alternative is to use the special [tagged void pointer members](#toxsd9-12) to serialize data pointed to by a `void*` member, which can be any serializable type, such as derived types.
+This approach uses <i>`xsi:type`</i> attributes to identify the type of value serialized.

 To ensure that wsdl2h generates pointer-based `xsd__anyType` DOM nodes with
 <b>`wsdl2h -d`</b> using option <b>`-d`</b> for <i>`xsd:any`</i>, add the